Uganda People's Defence Force: Uganda Army of Idi Amin, 1971–1979

 In January 1971, Amin and his followers within the army seized power in a coup d'état.

-Shortly after the expulsion of Asians in 1972, Obote launched a small invasion across the Tanzanian border into south-western Uganda.
+Shortly after the expulsion of Asians in 1972, Idi Amin launched a small invasion across the Tanzanian border into south-western Uganda.
 His small army contingent in 27 trucks set out to capture the southern Ugandan military post at Masaka but instead settled down to await a general uprising against Amin, which did not occur.
 A planned seizure of the airport at Entebbe by soldiers in an allegedly hijacked East African Airways passenger aircraft was aborted when Obote's pilot blew out the aircraft's tires, causing it to remain in Tanzania.
 Amin was able to mobilize his more reliable Malire Mechanised Regiment and expel the invaders.

 In 1976, during Operation Entebbe, the Israeli military destroyed 12 MiG-21s and three MiG-17s based at Entebbe Airport to prevent pursuit.

 In 1977, before the Uganda–Tanzania War, the Ugandan armed forces were reported by IISS as consisting of 20,000 land forces personnel, with two four-battalion brigades and five other battalions of various types, plus a training regiment.
 There were a total of 35 T-34, T-55, and M-4 Sherman medium tanks.
+SIPRI assessed decades later that ten T-34s had been supplied from Libya in 1975–76.
 An air arm was 1,000 strong with 21 MiG-21 and 10 MiG-17 combat aircraft.
 The IISS noted that the Uganda Army collapsed in the face of the Tanzanian onslaught and the serviceable aircraft were removed to Tanzania.
 Its remnants fled into exile in Zaire and Sudan, from where they launched an insurgency.
 Meanwhile, pro-Tanzanian rebel groups were reorganized to become Uganda's new regular military.